-- 1. Management is solely responsible for initiating special assignments, determining the circumstances under which special assignments will be used, the area of consideration, and the duration of these special assignments subject to the terms of this Article. - 2.
+- 1. Management is responsible for determining the circumstances under which special assignments will be used, the area of consideration, and the duration of these special assignments subject to the terms of this Article.
+Management has sole discretion to decide whether or not a special assignment will be initiated under the terms of this Article. - 2.
 Management is responsible for ensuring that special assignments in excess of thirty (30) days are documented with an eSF-52. - 3.
 Management is responsible for selecting bargaining unit employees for special assignments in accordance with this Article. - 4.
 Management will provide a copy of the special assignment announcement to the local Union president or designee at the time such announcement is posted. - 5.
-Management will notify the local Union president or designee of the bargaining unit employee(s) selected for the special assignment. - 6.
-Management will meet with the local Union president or designee to provide a list of the anticipated special assignments for the hub and spoke network before the start of the first airport-wide shift bid of the calendar year.
+(Management will notify the local Union president or designee of the bargaining unit employee(s) selected for the special assignment.